andrew/ultimate-awesome/README.md

 - [Awesome-MCP-Servers-directory](https://github.com/habitoai/Awesome-MCP-Servers-directory) - A comprehensive collection of Model Context Protocol (MCP) servers categorized by functionality.
 This repository helps developers and AI enthusiasts discover and utilize the wide array of available MCP servers for various applications.
 - [awesome-blog-themes](https://github.com/hexadecimal233/awesome-blog-themes) - Elegant themes for hexo and other blog systems.
 - [awesome-aws](https://github.com/howtoautomateinth/awesome-aws) - Collection of aws resources.
+- [Awesome-Large-Speech-Model](https://github.com/huangcanan/Awesome-Large-Speech-Model) - A repository used to organize content related to Large Speech(Audio) Model, including paper, data, applications, tools and so on.
 - [awesome-qa-links](https://github.com/iammike/awesome-qa-links) - A curated list of blogs, articles, videos, and podcasts on software testing.
 - [awesome-developer-apis](https://github.com/ibrahimpelumi6142/awesome-developer-apis) - A comprehensive, curated collection of the best APIs for developers.
 - [awesome-generative-nfts](https://github.com/iChoake/awesome-generative-nfts) - A curated list of generative Non Fungible Tokens (NFT, ERC721) organized into themes / categories.